regro/regolith/docs/collections.rst

-     "call_for_proposals": str,  # optional, URL to the call for proposals "narrative": str, # optional, URL of document "benefit_of_collaboration": str, # optional, URL of document "ammount": int or float, # value of award "currency": str, # typically '$' or 'USD' "begin_year": int,
+     "call_for_proposals": str,  # optional, URL to the call for proposals "narrative": str, # optional, URL of document "benefit_of_collaboration": str, # optional, URL of document "amount": int or float, # value of award "currency": str, # typically '$' or 'USD' "begin_year": int,
      "begin_month": str, # optional